EddyBorja/MLPAutoCompleteTextField/README.md

 1. Have an _MLPAutoCompleteTextField_ instance allocated and initialized within some view.

 2. Set the textfield's "autoCompleteDataSource" property to a valid object that implements the required methods of the _MLPAutoCompleteTextFieldDataSource_ protocol.
-Note that the method "possibleAutoCompleteSuggestionsForString:" is the method you use to return possible completions for the textfield's currently entered string.
+Note that the method "autoCompleteTextField:possibleCompletionsForString:" is the method you use to return possible completions for the textfield's currently entered string.
 The array of strings you give will automatically be sorted in order of closest match to the user's entered string.
+This method is also called asynchronously.

 3. _(Optional)_ Set the textfield's "autoCompleteDelegate" property to a valid object that implements the methods of the _MLPAutoCompleteTextFieldDelegate_ protocol for further customization options.